petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel.md

 {bdg-secondary}`Liferay 7.4 2023.Q1+/GA92+`

-[JavaScript import map entry client extensions](./customizing-liferays-look-and-feel/using-a-javascript-import-map-entry-client-extension.md) export JavaScript code or resources using a bare specifier, so that any page in Liferay can access them via an [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).
+JavaScript import map entry client extensions export JavaScript code or resources using a bare specifier, so that any page in Liferay can access them via an [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).

 Specify a JavaScript import map entry client extension in your `client-extension.yaml` file:

 ```yaml
 type: jsImportMapsEntry
 ```

+You can add JavaScript import map entry client extensions through the UI or by [deploying one from your Liferay workspace](./customizing-liferays-look-and-feel/bundling-resources-in-a-javascript-import-map-entry-client-extension.md).

 ## Themes (PaaS or self-hosted only)